electronicarts/gigi/README.md

 # Building or Getting, and Running

-Cloning this repo and then building gigi.sln is all that is needed to build Gigi Editor, Viewer and Compiler.
+Cloning this repo and then building gigi.sln is all that is needed to build Gigi.

 To use prebuilt binaries, go to the releases tab https://github.com/electronicarts/gigi/releases/.
 You can either download the .zip file, and extract that to the location of your choice, or you can download and run the installer exe.

-There will be three executables in the root folder:
+There will be four executables in the root folder:

 * **GigiEdit** - This is the editor.
 * **GigiViewerDX12** - This is the viewer.
 * **GigiCompiler** - This is the command line interface compiler.
+* **GigiBrowser** - This lets you browse, download, and open techniques from the technique library.

 # Learning & Support